RoadieHQ/helm-charts/backstage/README.md

  2. Add values for the service in `values.yaml`.
  3. Add a service for the new component in `templates/service.yaml`.
  4. Add ingress rules for the new component in the `values.yaml`.
- 5. Add the new component's URL (e.g. gitops.backstage-demo.roadie.io) to DNS in the NS1 interface.
+ 5. Add the new component's URL (e.g. gitops.backstage-demo.roadie.io) as an A record in your DNS provider, pointing to the external ingress IP of the cluster.
  6. Upgrade everything with helm: `helm upgrade backstage ./`.
  7. Ensure a certificate is generated for the new URL.